David Lama: Competition climbing

 He repeated his win at the European Youth Cup in 2005 and moved on to Senior competitions in 2006.
 The International Federation for Sport Climbing (IFSC) changed their rules so that Lama, only 15 years old at the time, could compete in the Senior World Cup.

 Lama became the youngest person to compete at the World Cup and the first to win both a lead and a bouldering World Cup final in his first season.

-Lama became European Champion, both in lead climbing (2006) and bouldering (2007).
+Lama became European Champion both in competition lead climbing (2006) and in competition bouldering (2007).
 In 2008 he won the overall ranking in the World Cup.
-And in 2009 he placed 3rd at the World Championships in the category lead.
+In 2009, he placed 3rd at the World Championships in the lead discipline.

-In 2011 he retired from competition climbing so he could focus solely on mountaineering.
+In 2011, he retired from competition climbing so he could focus solely on mountaineering.

 Mountaineering

-Cerro Torre free ascent
+Cerro Torre

-In 2009 Lama announced his intention to free climb Cerro Torre via the Compressor Route, which means only natural rock and ice formations are used for the ascent of the mountain.
+In 2009, Lama announced his intention to free climb Cerro Torre via the Compressor Route, which means only natural rock and ice formations are used for the ascent of the mountain.
 Bolts and rope only serve as protection in case of a fall.
 Nobody had done this before, all previous ascents had used climbing aids of one kind or another.
-Alpinist legend Reinhold Messner even called the undertaking “crazy and impossible”.
+Alpinist legend Reinhold Messner even called the undertaking "crazy and impossible".

-For his first attempt in 2009 Lama brought along a film crew provided by his sponsor Red Bull.
+For his first attempt in 2009, Lama brought along a film crew provided by his sponsor Red Bull.
 This first attempt ended in failure.
 Lama and his climbing partner Daniel Steuerer had to turn around due to bad weather.
 Back at base camp the conditions stayed bad and the team had to abandon the endeavor for the 2009/2010 season.

 The aftermath of this first attempt started a scandal in the mountaineering scene.
 Both Lama and the Red Bull film crew were heavily criticized.
 The film crew had left behind at least 30 drilled bolts next to a route already laden with bolts.
 700 metres of fixed rope and five haul bags were also left behind along the route.
 Argentinian guides were hired to remove the equipment, but they did not manage to remove all of it and none of the bolts were removed.

 Lama stated that he was not aware of the large number of bolts that were drilled by the film team, but he took full responsibility for the actions and promised not to repeat the mistake.
 He promised to remove the remaining equipment in the following year.